brianweber13/itcs3116-group2-project1/README.md

 # ITCS 3166 Group 2 Project 1
+## What works (and what doesn't
+ * sends frames successfully and receives them in order
+ * does not resend lost frames
+ * only sends frames in multiples of MAX_SEQUENCE_NUMBER (currently hardcoded to be 5)
+ * receiver does not send acknowledgments for every frame.

 ## Getting Started With Development
  1. We encourage using eclipse.
 If you'd like to use another IDE, continue to [basic info](##basic-info) and make sure that you can get everything we use